Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-• Buy 3,000 to 14,000 miles and get a 40% bonus
+• Buy 3,000 to 19,000 miles and get a 40% bonus (2.11 cents per mile)

-• Buy 15,000 to 29,000 miles and get a 55% bonus
+• Buy 20,000 to 39,000 miles and get a 50% bonus (1.97 cents per mile)

-• Buy 40,000 to 100,000 miles and get a 70% bonus (1.74 cents per point)
+• Buy 40,000 to 100,000 miles and get a 60% bonus (1.85 cents per mile)

 Here are the important terms:

-• Transactions must be completed by March 15, 2024, at 11:59 p.m.
-PDT
+• Transactions must be completed by December 23, 2024, at 11:59 p.m.
+PDT.

-• You can purchase miles from points.com for a cost of $27.50 per 1,000 miles
+• You can purchase miles from points.com for a cost of $27.50 per 1,000 miles when there’s no sale on Alaska miles.

-• Miles are non-refundable and do not count toward MVP and MVP/Gold status
+• Miles are non-refundable and do not count toward MVP and MVP/Gold status.

 • MVP, MVP Gold, MVP Gold 75K, and MVP Gold 100K Mileage Plan elite member accounts have no annual limit on the number of miles purchased or gifted through points.com.
 If you’re not an elite member, your account may only be credited up to a maximum total of 150,000 miles acquired through points.com in a calendar year.
-Bonus miles do not count toward the maximum total of 150,000 miles
+Bonus miles do not count toward the maximum total of 150,000 miles.

 Should You Buy Alaska Miles?

-Cathay Pacific business class reverse herringbone seats
+Cathay Pacific business class cabin on the Airbus A35K

-Hot Tip: Learn about the best ways to earn and redeem Alaska Mileage Plan miles in our detailed guides!
+Learn about the best ways to earn and redeem Alaska Mileage Plan miles in our detailed guides!

 Final Thoughts

-If you do decide to jump on this promotion, make certain that you do so before March 15.
+If you do decide to jump on this promotion, make certain that you do so before December 23.

 Jarrod West's image